-- Invite you to agree to a parenting contract.
-This is not a punishment or a criticism of your parenting.
-It is a more formal action plan that sets out what you will do to improve your child's attendance and what your child's school and/or your local council will do to support this - Apply to the family court for an education supervision order to ensure you and your child receive advice, assistance and direction to make sure they receive a suitable full-time education.
+- Invite you to agree to an attendance contract.
+This is a formal action plan that sets out what you will do to improve your child's attendance and what your child's school and/or your local council will do to support this.

+- Apply to the family court for an education supervision order to ensure you and your child receive advice, assistance and direction to make sure they receive a suitable full-time education.

 If you do not make any efforts to improve your child's attendance or it is clear you have knowingly allowed your child to be absent without good reason - for example, taking your child on holiday in school time without permission - your local council may prosecute you to protect your child's right to a full-time education.
-Even during this process, you have the opportunity to accept and engage in voluntary support (such as an early help assessment) or formal support (such as a parenting contract or education supervision order) to prevent the case from going to court.
+Even during this process, you have the opportunity to accept and engage in voluntary support (such as an early help assessment) or formal support (such as an attendance contract or education supervision order) to prevent the case from going to court.
 If found guilty you may be given a parenting order, community order, a fine of up to £2,500 or in very exceptional circumstances a sentence of up to 3 months in prison.